 Some, but not all, of these issues are addressed in the companion platform Firstrade Navigator, but this simply feels unnecessary.
 As a user, the system forces you to split your time between two platforms (one of which has a minimum wealth barrier) in order to solve usability problems that shouldn’t exist in either environment.

-However, pricing wars have long caught up with and surpassed Firstrade in the market.
+Pricing wars have also caught up with and surpassed Firstrade in the market.
 By now virtually all major trading platforms offer free exchange-based trading, and many offer free options contracts as well.
 While totally free mutual fund trades are rare, if not unique to this platform, most major brokerages offer extensive no-fee fund lists that can meet the needs of almost any retail trader.

 In other words, today’s marketplace has set the standard that free trading platforms don’t need to feel cheap.
 Firstrade has a long and proud history, but at the moment it is falling behind.